irvinecodingclub/irvinecodingclub.github.io/hackathon.md

-Every year, ICC members form teams to compete in Hackathon.
+Every year, ICC members form teams to compete in *hackathons*.
 Come and <a href="/discord">join ICC</a> to form teams!